mF6788/Peace-patterns/README.md

 - OpenAI API (GPT-4o) for natural language analysis
 - GitHub for open collaboration
 - Optional: Streamlit, React, or similar for frontend interface
-## Running on Replit
+## Running the GPT-4 Demo

-You can run this project online using [Replit](https://replit.com/@mariaefox/HugeFarBookmark):
+This project includes a working demo script that uses OpenAI's GPT-4 to analyze emotional and cultural themes in text.

+### How to run

-1. Open the Replit project here: [your-replit-link]
+1. Open the Replit project: [https://replit.com/@mF6788/Peace-patterns](https://replit.com/@mF6788/Peace-patterns)
-2. Add your OpenAI API key as a secret environment variable named `OPENAI_API_KEY`.
+2. Make sure you add your OpenAI API key:
+   - Go to the 🔐 "Secrets" tab (left panel)
+   - Add a new secret:
+     - **Key**: `OPENAI_API_KEY`
+     - **Value**: *your actual API key*
-3. Click the **Run** button to start the program.
+3. Click **Run** — this will execute `demo.py`
-4. By default, the project uses a mocked AI response to avoid API quota issues.
-5. To enable real AI responses:
-   - Replace the mock `analyze_text` function with the real API call.
-   - Ensure your OpenAI API key is set in the environment.
+4. You’ll see the GPT-4 analysis printed in the console
-6. The AI’s analysis output is saved to `output.txt`, which you can view in the file panel.
+5. The same output is saved to `output.txt` (viewable in the file explorer)

+### File structure

+- `demo.py` — Main script using GPT-4
+- `output.txt` — AI-generated response from your latest run
+- `stillness-in-the-heat.md` — A poem included in the project’s reflections

+---

+Let me know if you want to make the demo user-editable (e.g., input text live via console), or if you want to let others submit stories for analysis too!
 ---

 Feel free to reach out if you need help setting this up or want to contribute!